Updated on: 11/14/2019

 Most city, county, and state jurisdictions require Transportation Network Companies (such as Uber, Lyft, Car2Go, and others) to insure their drivers and passengers.

-According to a May 2014 analysis of rideshare insurance by Huffington Post, someone involved in a rideshare accident will have two layers of possible insurance.
+According to a May 2014 analysis of rideshare insurance by Huffington Post, someone involved in an Uber accident will have two layers of possible insurance.

 The first is the driver's personal insurance, which might not go into effect because the driver is technically working while driving for Lyft or Uber.